cwedgwood/milter/README.md

 ### Added the functions in the interface:

-* Init() which is called before the first mail and after the end-of-body, and also on RSET (abort command), so you can cleanup and init.
+* Init() is called on begin of a new Mail, before Connect() and before MailFrom() and also on RSET (abort command), so you can cleanup and init.
+* Init now has a sessionID and a mailID
 * Disconnect() which is called when the client disconnects (if you have a concurrent session counter you can decrease the counter there, this was not possible before)